Business Immigration

 Navigating bureaucracy?
 These employer-focused strategies can shave weeks off timelines and boost approval rates:

 • Anticipate Quotas: Spain allocates spots annually, favoring bilateral partners.
-Monitor updates via the Ministry of Inclusion for 2025 openings in agriculture (e.g., 10,000+ slots for fruit picking).
+Monitor updates via the Ministry of Inclusion for 2026 openings in agriculture and tourism (e.g., 88,000 slots overall for seasonal roles).

 • Document Like a Pro: Translations must be sworn; apostille criminal records early.
 Include a detailed business plan showing labor gaps – data from past seasons helps.